 - Infants shall be placed on their backs to sleep unless the parent provides a note from a physician.

 Daycare negligence lawyers should not only advocate for our most vulnerable, but also provide resources that lessen the chance of harm.
 I hope this article serves as one of those resources.
-All parents should be made aware of what rights their children are owed, and what rules daycares most follow.
+All parents should be made aware of what rights their children are owed, and what rules daycares must follow.
 When these rights are known and the rules are followed, the likelihood of childcare injuries in South Carolina substantially decreases.
-If you have any questions or need help with a case, call me at (803) 790-2800.
+If you have any questions or need help with a case, call me at (803) 790-2800 or start a live chat below.